-The Aerosol Society is passionate about furthering research in aerosol science and supporting new and emerging scientists in this endeavour.
-Since beginning the Small Research Grant scheme in 2012, The Aerosol Society has awarded over £50,000 enabling the recipient members to continue their research projects in aerosol science.
+Since beginning this scheme (previously known as the Small Research Grant) in 2012, The Aerosol Society has awarded over £60,000 enabling the recipient members to develop exciting research projects in aerosol science.
 Individual grants are typically in the range of £2500 to £5000.

 1. All applicants must be individual members or the applicant’s organisation must be a corporate member of The Aerosol Society and be resident in the United Kingdom or Republic of Ireland.

-8. Applicants should be aware that details of the successful award (title, awardees and scientific summary) will be published on The Aerosol Society website, newsletter and social media pages.
+9. Applicants should be aware that details of the successful award (title, awardees and scientific summary) will be published on The Aerosol Society website, newsletter and social media pages.